lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 resulted in 5032 proteins common in both experiments.

-These, as well as many other data are directly available as properly structured and annotated computational object from the experiment package.
+These, as well as many other data are directly available as properly structured and annotated computational objects from the experiment package.
 In this workflow, we will start with a description of how to generate these ad hoc objects starting from an arbitrary spreadsheets, as produced by many popular third-party applications.